What I Wish Someone Told Me Before I Started My Blog

 So I decided to go pro, self-host my website on Bluehost (which came for a free domain for my first year), and even buy a theme.
 I was determined to have a professional-looking website and turn it into a profitable blog.

 4. It’s going to take time

-I am not a full-time blogger just yet. but it sure feels that on some days.
+I am not a full-time blogger just yet. but it sure feels like that on some days.
 Blogging takes time.
 And I mean time besides the actual construction of the blog.

 Because if you are not writing a post then you are putting up content on your social media, or you are researching for the article and trying to connect with other bloggers.
 The point is, there is always something to do.
 And if you want to put up quality content, then you have to put in the time.
 Are you ready for that commitment?

 Your blog is not going to take off overnight.
-Some things take time and building a strong foundation is the best thing that you can focus on.
+Some things take time and building a strong foundation is the best thing that you can focus on early on.
 That is why I wrote an ebook that teaches new and more seasoned bloggers how to put the right strategies into motion so that they can build an enagaged and loyal audience and take their blog to the next level.

-I spent so much time working on the aspect of the blog, that I forgot about the actual articles and had to resort to reusing some from my old blog.
+I spent so much time working on the visual aspect of the blog, that I forgot about the actual articles I had to write and had to resort to reusing some from my old (free) blog.
 Such a rookie mistake.